-The night follows the day of Ashura is identified as Sham e Ghariban.
+The night follows the day of Ashura is identified as Sham-e-Ghariban Hussain.

 It is nighttime when the tired, famished, and tired family of Imam Hussain and his companion sat in being alone, each idea about the loved ones they had lost in the undue fight on that day.
 The night follows the day of Sham-e-Ghariban Hussain (A.S).

 Payable to the sickness of Imam Ali Zain-ul Abideen, Bibi Zainab realized that she would have to take be concerned about the small group of women and children herself.

-She calls her sister Bibi Umme Kulthum to help her and them resolute totally all the children to see that none had gone not there in the confusion of the fire.
+She calls her sister Bibi Umme Kulthum to help her and then resolute totally all the children to see that none had gone not there in the confusion of the fire.

 To her disgust and alarm, Bibi Zainab found that Bibi Sakina, the much-loved daughter of Imam Hussain, was not there.

 I have completed Waqia Karbala Sham-e-Ghariban Story in Urdu Mp3, Mp4, Audio, and Video full download for our visitors on biseworld.com.

 The two ladies searched everywhere for the young girl but in vain.
 Finally, in desperation, Bibi Zainab (as) went to the place where the body of her brother Hussain lay and cried,

 “O my brother, Sakina, who you left in my care, is nowhere to be found.
 Where shall I look for her in this wilderness?”

-Just then, the moon came out from behind a cloud and Bibi Zainab saw that little Sakina lay on her father, sleeping on his chest like she always used to.
+Just then, the moon came out from behind a cloud and Bibi Zainab saw little Sakina lying on her father, sleeping on his chest like she always used to.
 She shook the child awake and said,

 “My child, how did you find your father’s beheaded body in this darkness?”